Skip to content

 This is not a privacy setting or a data retention policy — it is a structural property of how the software is built.
 There is no code path that transmits case data.
 There is no server to receive it.

-The .jbinder file¶
+The .jbinder file

 Your case data lives in a .jbinder file on your device.
 This is a standard ZIP archive containing JSON files for each contributor's notes and mutations, plus an Excel snapshot of the current juror state.
 You own this file.
 It lives wherever you put it — your laptop, an iPad, a USB drive, a secure firm server.
 JuryBinder never touches it except when you explicitly open, edit, or export it.

-What the license server does and doesn't receive¶
+What the license server does and doesn't receive

 The only network requests JuryBinder makes are to the license server, and they contain only:

-- Your license key (a random alphanumeric string)
+• Your license key (a random alphanumeric string)

-- The app version number
+• The app version number

 The server never receives the case name, juror names, questionnaire content, notes, flags, or any other case-specific information.
+For details on when these requests occur, see Offline Use.

-JuryBinder includes an Export → Discovery Strip function that produces a clean Excel file containing only juror names, seat numbers, and raw questionnaire answers — no notes, no flags, no mutation history, no favorability ratings.
+JuryBinder includes a Clean Export (for court) function (available from the overflow menu) that produces a clean Excel file containing only juror names, seat numbers, and raw questionnaire answers — no notes, no flags, no mutation history, no favorability ratings.

 This file is safe to share with opposing counsel or the bench in response to a discovery request.
 The full .jbinder file contains your work product and should be treated accordingly.

-Verifying the software¶
+Verifying the software

 Each JuryBinder release is distributed with a SHA-256 hash of the application file.
-You can verify the file you received matches the published hash to confirm it has not been modified.
+You can verify that the file you received matches the published hash to confirm it has not been modified.
 Instructions are available at jurybinder.com/verify.

 For IT and compliance teams